 A feature of the work here in Alton, for example, has been its links with many of the town’s clubs, the advocacy role in the wider media, as well as the way the ministry extends to people facing challenges in their own homes and communities, as well as to those in residential care.

-Our town remains an important test bed for good practice in other parts of the country, thanks to BRF’s commitment to The Gift of Years, as does the work of other members of the ‘network’ further afield.
+Our town remains an important test bed for good practice in other parts of the country.
+We praise God for the vitality and pioneering of Anna Chaplaincy.